YCAMInterlab/Duration/README.md

 A Duration project is just a collection of track data and interface configuration settings.
 It's all saved to a folder with .xml files and a special .durationproj file containing the track names and settings.

 By convention Duration looks for projects in ~/Documents/Duration folder.
 Projects saved here will show up in the Project drop-down menu within the application.
-You can put projects anywhere you'd like, but you will have to remember yourself where you put them.
+You can put projects anywhere else you'd like, but you will have to remember yourself where you put them.

 ### Managing tracks